 Dr Sarah Temple MA MBBChir MRCGP DRCOG

-Doctor Sarah Temple is a GP expert generalist with a special interest in neurodevelopment and the link between emotional, mental and physical health - in particular the effects of trauma across generations and whole life spans.
+Sarah has a special interest in neurodevelopment and the link between emotional, mental and physical health - in particular the effects of trauma across generations and whole life spans.
 Sarah talks about the science of stress using the positive, tolerable, toxic stress model developed by Harvard University.
 She has more than 30 years experience working with children and young people both within General Practice and Mental Health Services (CAMHS).
 In 2019 she worked as a Named GP for the West Hampshire Children's Safeguarding Team.
 She has developed a psycho social behavioural intervention which she has shared in Hampshire, Essex and across children's services in Somerset.
 Sarah has trained as a coach with the European Mentoring and Coaching Council (EMCC) and has created a Mindful Emotion Coaching Programme which is accredited by both the EMCC and the Personalised care Institute (PCI).
 She is available for both coaching and consultancy work.
 She is training with Eckhart Tolle in the School of Awakening 2023 as a teacher of presence.

 Sarah has worked closely with parents and carers (including parent carers) who are experiencing life events such as post natal mood change, having a child with additional needs or disability, post traumatic stress disorder, bereavement, divorce, domestic abuse, separation or ill health.
 She has undertaken research in to the influence of parental health – both physical and mental – on both parents and children; and the impact on parental health of caring for children with additional needs, behavioural issues, learning difficulties or disabilities.
 She has been trained to run Emotion Coaching Parenting Courses by Tuning in to Kids .